SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Print View

 One of the main items that we use this package for is to have QrCodes in all of our print views.
 This allows our customers to return to the original page after it is printed by simply scanning the code.
-We achieved this by adding the following into our footer.blade.php file.
+We achieved this by adding the following into our footer.blade.php file:

 	<div class="visible-print text-center">
 		{!!
 QrCode::size(100)->generate(Request::url()); !!}